Last Updated: May 26, 2014

 Try looking at the Journals link from the library home page and use these:

 - FindIt: search for specific titles.
 Locates paper journals in the library and electronic full text from a number of our databases.

 - e-Journal Find: the category browse lets you look for journals in chemistry.

 The best index to use will depend on your topic.
 Be sure to check the

 Electronic Resources page for other options.

-Once you have a citation for an article on your topic, try using the button or search FindIt to see if that particular article is available.
+Once you have a citation for an article on your topic, try using the button.
 If you don't find it, you can submit a request for interlibrary loan (ILL) of a copy of the article: ILL takes about 7-10 days, so plan ahead.
 See the library's Interlibrary Loan page for more information.

 Don't forget that the library still receives a significant number of publications in paper; these are housed on Level A (between the first and second floors of the library).
 You will want to search the library catalog for the title of the journal (not the title of the article) to see if the library owns the volume you need.

 Go to the Electronic Resources page.
 There is a long list of databases.
 You may want to go directly to the list of databases for the Sciences.
 A few to try include these: